-You will be asked to consider three proposals at the annual meeting.
+You will be asked to consider four proposals at the annual meeting.

-- Proposal No. 1 asks you to elect four Class I directors to serve until the 2024 Annual Meeting of Shareholders. - Proposal No. 2 asks you to approve, on a non-binding advisory basis, the compensation paid to our named executive officers in 2020. - Proposal No. 3 asks you to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2021 fiscal year.
+- Proposal No. 1 asks you to elect three Class II directors to serve until the 2025 Annual Meeting of Shareholders. - Proposal No. 2 asks you to approve, on a non-binding advisory basis, the compensation paid to our named executive officers in - Proposal No. 3 asks you to approve the Amended and Restated Fidelity National Financial, Inc. 2013 Employee Stock Purchase Plan. - Proposal No. 4 asks you to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the 2022 fiscal year.